Skip to main content

 Set PGM-REC selection to PGM.

 Activate the VOX-IP button.
-The phone lines/mobile return is sent to PGM-2 via REC (you’ll see it on the REC VU).
+Phone/cell return is sent to PGM-2 via REC (visible on REC VU meter).

 4